marcoascarvalho/dual_measurement_sensor/README.md

 ## License

 This project is provided as an educational example.
-Add the appropriate license file before sharing or publishing the repository.